MapTestGame/MapCode/1.0/Specification.md

 Extension metadata
 ------------------
-Extension metadata is stored as a static list of dynamic maps.
-The maps MUST have a "name" and a "version" key.
+Extension metadata is stored as a static list of dynamic dictionaries.
+The dictionaries MUST have a "name" and a "version" key.

 The map
 -------